mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Energy Management for a 2-Motor BEV using Model-Predictive Control/README.md

 Advanced project work:
 1. Investigate if your MPC algorithm will run in real time, using a Hardware-In-Loop simulator such as Speedgoat, dSPACE, or National Instruments.
 MPC algorithms can be more computationally expensive and must be able to execute in a real time to control a physical vehicle.
 Try to deploy your MPC to an embedded processor.
 2. Try different powertrain architectures.
 Here are 2 suggestions:
-a.
-2 electric motors are on a single axle (one for each wheel).
+    1. Two electric motors are on a single axle (one for each wheel).
 Investigate ways to perform lateral vehicle control called torque vectoring, where the motors can be controlled to induce a yaw moment of the vehicle while in a turn.
 Develop an MPC controller for this use case.
-b.
-Implement a 2-speed transmission on the rear motor.
+    2. Implement a 2-speed transmission on the rear motor.
 The gear control variable would come from the MPC controller and this problem becomes a mixed integer problem.

 ## Background Material